DongyuXu77/still_func/README.md

 # still_func
-A filter to remove the still object
+A filter to remove the stationary object